NebraskaCoder/across-tabs/README.md

 ### Features

-1. Safely enables [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) communication among different browser tabs.
+1. Safely enables [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) communication among different browser tabs and iframes.
 Uses `PostMessage` API for communication.
 2. Easy to hook custom callback at various levels.
 Eg: executing a custom method in Child's tab on receiving a message from Parent tab.
 3. Option to provide `data-tab-opener="name"` attribute on the target link/button(which opens up a new tab), so that it remains to disable until `Child` tab initiates a handshake and is received by the `Parent` tab
 4. Fully fledged API to get information regarding the tabs(Parent and Child tabs) and other communication-related methods.